averagegrod/examRoom/README.md

 `rake db:seed`
 `rails s`

+If you are deploying to Heroku don't forget to run both db updates.
+If you can access the /settings page but the home page throws an error you probably forgot to run the seed.

 Visit `localhost:3000/settings` to set up your Office.
 Set the number of patient rooms on the left.
 Enter a name and Click Add to add Providers and Staff to your office.
 Click on a name to delete them.
 Once you've set this up visit `localhost:3000` to view your office.